dart-lang/language/working/0524-variance/feature-specification.md

-*This makes it possible to declare method implementations with unsafe signatures, even in the case where the relevant type parameters of the enclosing class use sound variance.*
+*This makes it possible to declare method implementations with unsafe signatures, even in the case where the relevant type parameters of the enclosing class use statically checked variance.*

 ### Type Inference